HardlyDifficult/Crypto/Tutorials/Decentraland/creeps.md

 This is a tutorial on creating a simple **Tower Defense Game in Decentraland**.
 Creeps are making their way through your base.
 Stop as many as you can by springing traps at the right moment.
-This is multiplayer, who will win?
-Humans or the creeps?
+This is multiplayer, who will win: Humans or the Creeps?

-Full source code is available below and on [GitHub](https://github.com/hardlydifficult/DecentralandCreeps).
+Full source code is available on [GitHub](https://github.com/hardlydifficult/DecentralandCreeps).

 If you are new to Decentraland development, you may want to start with our [beginner tutorial, creating a Jukebox](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-creating-a-music-jukebox).